wildflowai/splat/README.md

-Super hacky library to work with coral reef splats.
+Extremely unstable library to work with coral reef splats.

 You can swim with a few GoPros around a reef (e.g. [wildflow.ai/protocol](https://wildflow.ai/protocol)) and then turn the footage into 3D models (e.g. [wildflow.ai/demo](https://wildflow.ai/demo)) to track changes over time, run different analysis on top of it, and ultimately see which conservation/restoration methods work best.

 # Installation